The Bible and Government

 Our message to Christians and non-Christians alike is this.
 If you want true freedom, a vigorous economy, and a compassionate society, the answer is biblical Christianity.
 See our blog post Biblical Capitalism.

 What is the purpose of civil government, according to the Bible?
-The purpose of civil government is very simply to be God's servant to restrain evil and reward good (Romans 13:1-7; 1 Peter 2:13-14).
+The purpose of civil government is, very simply, to be God's servant to restrain evil and reward good (Romans 13:1-7; 1 Peter 2:13-14).
 Christians are (a) to pray for and obey governmental authority (1 Timothy 2:1-4), (b) unless it forbids what God requires or requires what God forbids, in which case Christians cannot submit, and some form of civil disobedience becomes inescapable (Acts 4:18-31, 5:17-29), (c) to influence government because all of life is under God's authority (Psalm 24:1; Psalm 83:18; Isaiah 42:8; Matthew 28:18-20; 2 Corinthians 10:5).
 In a participatory democracy, Christians are under obligation to participate in civil government (Matthew 22:21).

 As put by Dinesh D'Souza in his book What's So Great about Christianity, "Christianity enhanced the notion of political and social accountability by providing a new model: that of servant leadership.
 In ancient Greece and Rome no one would have dreamed of considering political leaders anyone's servants.
 The job of the leader was to lead.
 But Christ invented the notion that the way to lead is by serving the needs of others, especially those who are the most needy.
 Mark 10:43 quotes Christ:'Whoever wants to become great among you must be your servant...for even the Son of Man did not come to be served but to serve.'
 And in Luke 22:27 we hear Jesus say, 'Who is greater, the one who is at the table or the one who serves?
 Is it not the one who is at the table?
 But I am among you as one who serves.'
 In the new Christian framework, leaders are judged by how well they respond to the concerns and welfare of the people.
 Over time, people once known as 'followers' or 'subjects' become 'customers' and 'constituents'."

 Should Christians be involved in politics and government?
 We argue that Christians should care about politics because, ultimately, we care about people.
 Government has an increasingly large influence on the lives of people, thus we cannot ignore politics.
 Further, almost every law reflects someone’s idea of morality.
-Since God’s morality is ultimate and universal, society benefits by the Christian’s participation in the public square.
+Since God’s morality is ultimate and universal, society benefits from the Christian’s participation in the public square.
 That is, society benefits when biblical truth is reflected in law.
 Indeed, Christians should be involved in all aspects of society, including law, art, music, economics, science, etc.

 There are numerous Bible passages that confirm the importance of God and Government.
 These include: